Documenting a Thesis and Update Triggers

 You buy a stock because you believe revenue will grow 15% annually for five years.
 Two years later, revenue grew 8% and 6%.
 You’re still holding.
 Why?
 Because you forgot what you believed when you bought it—and without that written record, you have no framework for deciding when to sell.

 The average retail investor holds positions 2.4x longer than their original thesis justified because they lack documented exit criteria (Barber & Odean, 2000).
-The practical antidote: write your investment thesis before buying, including the specific conditions that would invalidate it—then consult that document when those conditions occur.
+What actually works: write your investment thesis before buying, including the specific conditions that would invalidate it—then consult that document when those conditions occur.

 (most investors think they remember their thesis; they don’t—they remember a rationalization that evolved to justify holding)